 Long hill repeats combine the training benefits of VO2 max running intervals and muscular endurance training.

-They’re similar to the longer intervals that most runners are familiar with – 600, 800 or even 1000m intervals.
-They’re also run at a similar intensity – making these a great workout for developing aerobic fitness.
+They are like the longer intervals that most runners are familiar with – 600, 800 or even 1000m intervals.
+And run at a similar intensity — making these an excellent workout for developing aerobic fitness.

 By running these up an incline, the extra resistance makes for a very specific form of strength training for runners.
 Helping to improve running efficiency and boosting fatigue resistance and muscular endurance.

 In this article, we’ll look at:

 - How to include these in your training.

 So, what are they, and why should you include these running workouts?